DistributedLB: Objects not migrating after strategy runs

 To check if it becomes sufficiently less overloaded overall, we could add a condition, ((p_load + obj->load) < avg_load) || (p_load + obj->load) < my_load ) which could increase the migrations performed.
 When run on a single node, this logic seems to increase the initial migrations.
 Need to perform testing at scale.

-#12 Updated by Kavitha Chandrasekar over 1 year ago
+#12 Updated by Kavitha Chandrasekar about 2 years ago

 I have updated the gerrit patch https://charm.cs.illinois.edu/gerrit/#/c/1951/ with Harshitha's fix from her branch.
 This version of DistributedLB performs load balancing in multiple phases, when the target threshold is not met, it attempts another phase of load balancing with an updated threshold.
 For a simple stencil load-balancing example, it performs migrations and balances load as expected.